Life on BHI

 The Bald Head Island Landscape

-The original residents of BHI had a very strong vision of how and why to protect the native landscapes on the island.
-First and foremost, protecting the Maritime Forest and the vegetation in wind-blown areas such as the "scrub" and "pioneer" zones including the Frontal Dunes is providing the very components of island protection and stabilization.
+The original residents of BHI had a very strong vision of how and why to protect the native landscapes on the Island.
+First and foremost, protecting the Maritime Forest and the vegetation in wind-blown areas such as the "scrub" and "pioneer" zones including the Frontal Dunes is providing the very components of Island protection and stabilization.

 Also, trimming back or clearing of any understory or underbrush removes very important habitat for our songbirds and other wildlife.
 Removing native plants and bringing in non-natives removes food sources for our songbirds and other wildlife.